Saturday, May 6, 2017

 Music created by Misha Penton, soprano, and Thomas Helton, double bass

-Misha Penton, soprano and experimental vocal composer, and Thomas Helton, composer and double bassist, will create music through spontaneous and improvised compositional techniques, yielding quiet, spacious, beautiful and intense sounds, in keeping with the sacred environment of the Chapel.
+Misha Penton, soprano and experimental vocal composer, and Thomas Helton, composer and double bassist, created music through spontaneous and improvised compositional techniques, yielding quiet, spacious, beautiful and intense sounds, in keeping with the sacred environment of the Chapel.

 Sharing Space.
 Walking in Relation.